Khaled-Janada/pfs-mcdm/README.md

 ***
 ## How to use?

 The decision matrix can be provided as a 2D array like of tuples.
-Each tuple represents a pythagorean fuzzy number ($\mu$, $\nu$).
+Each tuple represents a pythagorean fuzzy number $(\mu, \nu)$.
 The weights of the  criteria are provided as an array like of floats.
 Weights are normalized to sum to 1.
 Optionally, alternatives names can be used.

 The output solution is a pandas `DataFrame`